 Art at Clovernook

-Our Art Classes encourage individuals who are blind or visually impaired to express themselves creatively through painting, sculpture, poetry and more.
-For a schedule of classes, please click here.
+Our Art Classes encourage individuals who are blind or visually impaired to express themselves creatively.

 Our recreational events are held on a monthly basis (at a minimum) and include social, holiday and musical activities, designed to maximize engagement, confidence, learning and fun!
 Please see our schedule of events under the EVENTS section of our website.

 Clovernook Center facilitates year-round activities and summer camp experiences for youth ages 4-25 who are blind, visually impaired, or physically or intellectually disabled.
 We use fun and engaging learning activities to help each child develop to their full potential.